Qualifying for Life Insurance after suffering from a Heart Attack.

-Which is why, once a life insurance company has learned that you have suffered from a heart attack, they’re going to want to ask you a lot of questions about your past and current condition so that they can get a better idea about what kind of “risk” you might pose to them should they decide to offer you a policy.
+Which is why once most of the top-rated life insurance companies learn that you have suffered from a heart attack, they’re going to want to ask you a lot of questions about your past and current condition so that they can get a better idea about what kind of “risk” you might pose to them should they decide to offer you a policy.

 Why do life insurance companies care if I have suffered from a previous Heart Attack or Myocardial Infarction?

-It’s pretty obvious why a life insurance company is likely to “care” if an individual has suffered from a heart attack, after all heart disease is the leading cause of death in the United States today, and considering having a heart attack is usually the “end result” of suffering from heart disease, it only makes sense that a life insurance company would be a bit “concerned” about it.
+It’s pretty obvious why a life insurance company is likely to “care” if an individual has suffered from a heart attack, after all, heart disease is the leading cause of death in the United States today, and considering having a heart attack is usually the “result” of suffering from heart disease, it only makes sense that a life insurance company would be a bit “concerned” about it.

-What a lot of folks don’t realize is that for many, suffering from a heart attack can often times be a powerful catalyst for change.
-In fact, here at IBUSA we often find that individuals who have suffered from a heart attack 6 to 12 months prior to applying for a traditional term or whole life insurance tend to be significantly more-healthy than they were 2 to 3 months PRIOR to suffering from their heart attack.
+What a lot of folks don’t realize is that for many, suffering from a heart attack can oftentimes be a powerful catalyst for change.
+In fact, here at IBUSA we often find that individuals who have suffered from a heart attack 6 to 12 months before applying for a traditional term or whole life insurance tend to be significantly more-healthy than they were 2 to 3 months PRIOR to suffering from their heart attack.

 Now will this always be the case?

 No, of course not.
-But this “trend” does seem to occur frequently enough for most life insurance companies to realize that even after someone has suffered form heart attack it should still be possible for them to be able to qualify for a traditional life insurance policy at a pretty “decent” rate.
+But this “trend” does seem to occur frequently enough for most life insurance companies to realize that even after someone has suffered from a heart attack, it should still be possible for them to be able to qualify for a traditional life insurance policy at a pretty “decent” rate.

 - Myocardial Infarction (Heart Attack) Defined:

-- A Myocardial Infarction or Heart Attack is typically defined as a sudden (and sometimes fatal) occurrence of a coronary thrombosis.
-Which begs the next question which is…
+- A Myocardial Infarction or Heart Attack is typically defined as a sudden (and sometimes fatal) occurrence of coronary thrombosis.
+Which begs the next question, which is…

 “What is a Coronary Thrombosis?”

-A coronary thrombosis is a blood clot (thrombi) which blocks blood flow to the heart.
+Coronary thrombosis is a blood clot (thrombi) that blocks blood flow to the heart.

 As a result of this “blockage” portions of the heart muscle can and begin to die.